oorkan/oorkan.dev/content/blog/linux/controlling the time settings in linux via timedatectl.md

 ![timedatectl set-ntp](http://127.0.0.1/img/timedatectl_set-ntp.png)

-Now, after we activated our network time syncronization, we can syncronize the time.
+Now, after we activated our network time synchronization, we can syncronize the time.
 To do that, we must refer to a service under `systemd` called `systemd-timesyncd`.
 First, let's check its status by running:

 ```bash